 The ANU Data Commons is a central data repository for ANU research data.
 The repository is designed to securely store data and ensure that the data is immune to format and media changes so that the data can be read and reused.
 Access to the data can be open (anyone can download and access it) or embargoed (access is restricted until a particular date) or restricted (people have to ask to get access to the data).
 For more information, please contact email@example.com

-Open Research@ANU allows members of the University to share research with the wider community.
-Open Research@ANU accepts journal articles, conference papers, book chapters, working or technical papers and other forms of scholarly communication.
-It is also a repository for digital images of manuscripts and photographs in University research collections.
-For more information, please contact email@example.com.
+Open Research allows members of the University to share their research with the wider community.
+Open Research accepts journal articles, conference papers, book chapters, working or technical papers, creative works, public lectures and other non-traditional forms of research outputs.
+It is also a repository for digital images of manuscripts and photographs from the University's research collections and archives.
+For more information, please contact firstname.lastname@example.org.

 The National Computational Infrastructure (NCI) provides advanced computing support to a wide spectrum of research fields, including earth science, engineering, social science and the humanities.
 Advanced computing includes high performance computing, large or complex data management, high-end visualization (including virtual environments), and virtual community management.